jailan-sh/Moms_connect/README.md

 Moms_Connect is a blog to create a space where new mothers can connect, support one another, and share their journey through motherhood.

 # Audience
 New Moms Connect is tailored for:
 - Expectant Mothers
 - New Mothers
 - Experienced Mothers

 # Aim
 Our focus in developing New Moms Connect was on:
 1. User Experience: Ensuring an intuitive and user-friendly design accessible on both web and mobile platforms.
 2. Community Building: Fostering a sense of belonging and shared experience among users.

-### Project Overview
+# Project Overview

 ## Team Members and Roles

-- [Jailan Elsherbiny]: Co-founder responsible for project management, content creation, and community engagement.
+- [Jailan Elsherbiny]: Co-founder responsible for project management, and content creation, contributing to various project development aspects.
-- [Ghaidaa alsahafy]: Co-founder choosing framworks to build app with and contributing to various aspects of the project's development.
+- [Ghaidaa alsahafy]: Co-founder choosing a framework to build the app with and contributing to various project development aspects.

 ## Technical Overview
-For the frontend, we opted for a clean design using HTML, CSS Bootstrap, and js.
+We opted for a clean design for the front-end using HTML, CSS Bootstrap, and js.
 The backend leverages Django for its robust features and simplicity.
-Our technology choices aimed to focus on fundamentals and understanding, rather than relying on extensive frameworks.
+Our technology choices focused on fundamentals and understanding, rather than relying on extensive frameworks.

 ## requirement:
  [requirements.txt](./requirements.txt)